cjlee112/socraticqs2/doc/fsm.rst

 .. attribute:: description

-   An explanation of what this Guided Activity does for the user, to be displayed in the Activity Center UI etc.
+   An explanation of what this Guided Activity does for the user, to be displayed in the Activity Center UI, as a tooltip for this option in the Start Activity menu, etc.

+.. attribute:: fsmGroups

+   Optional.
+A list of one or more *user interface group* names (just a string) that this FSM should be listed in, on the **Start Activity** menu.

+   Currently, there are two user interface groups:

+   * ``'teach/unit_tasks'``: displayed on the instructor ``unit_tasks`` page.
+   * ``'teach/unit/published'``: same as above, but only if unit published.

 .. attribute:: help